fswylie01/udacity-ipnd/README.md

 <p>---</p>

 <h4>Project 2: Intro to Python - Adventure Game</h4>
-<p>In this project, a simple version of an old-fashioned text-based adventure game was created.
-It covers python coding basics from functions to style/structure.<p>
+<p>Built an old-fashioned text-based adventure game using Python.<p>
 <a href="#">Python Notes</a></br>

 <a href="#">Project 2: Adventure Game</a></br>